 Figure 1-2.
-Pull handle-exterior view
+Pull handle- exterior view

 Doors without a key-lock have an exterior pull handle and spring-loaded catch, that let you open and close the door from the outside.

-Note:
+Pair With Fixed Mullion

+building.

-Euro Keylock hardware is available on Tilt and Turn doors.
-Tilt & Turn Pairs Some of your windows or doors may have two sashes, side-by-side.
+When a pair of sashes has a fixed center mullion between them, both sashes can tilt and both sashes can turn.
+Each sash operates independently of the other sash.
+Some of your windows or doors may have two sashes, side-by-side.
 These are called pairs of sashes.
 Some pairs of sashes have a fixed center mullion.
 Some do not.
-Tilt and Turn windows and doors swing to the interior of the building.
-Pair With Fixed Mullion When a pair of sashes has a fixed center mullion between them, both sashes can tilt and both sashes can turn.
-Each sash operates independently of the other sash.
+Tilt and Turn windows and doors swing to the interior of the

-Figure 1-3

-Pair Without Fixed Mullion

-When pairs of sashes have no fixed mullion, there is a wider unobstructed opening.
+Pair Without Fixed Mullion When pairs of sashes have no fixed mullion, there is a wider unobstructed opening.
 Each sash can turn to open, but one must be opened before the other.
 The sash that can be opened first is called the active sash.
 Only the active sash can tilt.

+HOTE

+Euro Keylock hardware is available on Tilt and Turn doors.

+3

+CAUTION

-CAUTION Do not allow a hinged door to swing with force against the door jamb return.
+Do not allow a hinged door to swing with force against the door jamb return.
 The pressure caused by such an impact may damage the door hinges and/or the jamb return.

-Hinged Doors There are two kinds of EuroLine hinged doors: inswing doors that open into the building, and outswing doors that open to the outside.
+HINGED DOORS There are two kinds of EuroLine hinged doors: inswing doors that open into the building, and outswing doors that open to the outside.
 Hinged doors have one of three kinds of locking hardware: Euro-Lock hardware, Euro Key-Lock hardware, or Euro Quick-Latch hardware.